 Modern Slavery Statement

-Modern Slavery Act 2015 – Slavery and Human Trafficking Statement – Consolidates actions for the financial period ending December 2022
+Modern Slavery Act 2015 – Slavery and Human Trafficking Statement – Consolidates actions for the financial period ending December 2023

 Introduction

-Readypower Group Limited (RGL) and all its subsidiaries have a zero-tolerance approach to Modern Slavery.
+Readypower Group Limited and all its subsidiaries have a zero-tolerance approach to Modern Slavery.
 We believe in acting ethically and with integrity in all our business dealings and relationships.
-We are committed to implementing and maintain effective systems and controls to ensure Modern Slavery is not taking place anywhere in our own business and to combat the risk of Modern Slavery taking place in our direct supply chains.
+We are committed to implementing and maintaining effective systems and controls to ensure Modern Slavery is not taking place anywhere in our own business and to combat the risk of Modern Slavery taking place in our direct supply chains.

 We are also committed to ensuring that there is transparency in our own business and in our approach to tackling Modern Slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015 (Act).
-We expect the same high standards from all of our contractors, suppliers, and other business partners.
+We expect the same high standards from all our contractors, suppliers, and other business partners.

 Modern Slavery is a crime and a violation of fundamental human rights.
-It can take various forms, including slavery, servitude, forced and compulsory labour, child labour and human trafficking, all of which have in common the deprivation of a person’s liberty and freedom by another in order to exploit them for personal or commercial gain.
+It can take various forms, including slavery, servitude, forced and compulsory labour, child labour and human trafficking, all of which have in common the deprivation of a person’s liberty and freedom by another to exploit them for personal or commercial gain.

 Overview of RG organisation and operations